rdegges/rdegges-blog/articles/2010/get-outside-0.md

 going for an entire day without stepping outside for at least a few minutes to get some fresh air.
 Being outside clears my head, makes me feel refreshed, and just generally de-frustrates me.
-Sometimes sitting inside for like 20 hours straight trying to figure out why my CSS won’t render on IE, Chrome, and Firefox will drive me mad, and the only way to escape is to go outside for a few minutes and walk around.
+Sometimes sitting inside for like 20 hours straight trying to figure out why my CSS won't render on IE, Chrome, and Firefox will drive me mad, and the only way to escape is to go outside for a few minutes and walk around.

 So after analysing this situation for a while in my head.
-I came to the conclusion that many programmers, like myself, probably never go outside because they’ve never really gotten the time.
+I came to the conclusion that many programmers, like myself, probably never go outside because they've never really gotten the time.
 There are tons of things that prevent you from doing it: work, learning, trying to finish that one bit of code, munchies, sleep schedules, etc.